nathan-weinberg/cfa-it-bot/README.md

 ## Usage
 This file should be run from the command line.
 All existing Chrome instances must be closed before running.

 Paths for the Chromedriver executable and User's Chrome options as well as login usernames and passwords must be written in a JSON file, which should be located in the same directory as the Python file unless otherwise specified.
+Chromedriver can be found here: https://sites.google.com/a/chromium.org/chromedriver/

 The program will search for a file named "auth.json" by default.
 A custom JSON file can be used by specifying the filename as a command line argument.